Lion Hirth gets top marks from students and faculty.

 But guiding markets to keep up with rapid technological change can be a tricky thing for policymakers.
-Their technical savvy is often no match for the engineers.
+Their limited technical savvy is often no match for engineers.
 Students who aspire to careers in energy policy need an excellent grasp of the technological and economic basics so they can take decisions that are sustainable in environmental, economic, and political terms.

 “I try to teach that it’s not good public policy to prescribe detailed solutions in this sector,” says Lion Hirth, Assistant Professor of Governance of Digitalisation and Energy Policy at the Hertie School.
 “But, of course, prescribing solutions is what students at a governance school often intuitively favour – and many people in the public debate as well.”
 In the fast-changing energy world, policymakers have to find a balance between present and future needs.
 “It’s certainly impossible to design a system that will be perfect 40 years ahead.
 Problems that are keeping us busy today weren’t on anyone’s horizon just five years ago.”